generalizable-neural-performer/gnr/docs/Dataset.md

 Please send the completed form to Wei Cheng (wchengad(at)connect.ust.hk) and cc to Kwan-Yee Lin (linjunyi(at)sensetime.com) using institutional email address.
 The email Subject Title is "GeneBody Agreement".
 We will verify your request and contact you with the passwords to unzip the image data.

-Note: Train40 will be available at *no later than 2022.5.1*.
 ### Extended370

 Coming Soon (before 2022.6.1)